Rajasthani people: Dress

 Rajasthan is also famous for its amazing ornaments.
 From ancient times, Rajasthani people have been wearing jewellery of various metals and materials.
-Traditionally, women wore Gems-studded gold and silver ornaments.
-Historically, silver or gold ornaments were used for interior decoration stitched on curtains, seat cushions, handy-crafts, etc. Wealthy Rajasthanis used Gems-studded gold and silver on swords, shields, knives, pistols, cannon, doors, thrones, etc., which reflects the importance of ornaments in lives of Rajasthanis.
+Traditionally, women wore gem-studded gold and silver ornaments.
+Historically, silver or gold ornaments were used for interior decoration stitched on curtains, seat cushions, handy-crafts, etc. Wealthy Rajasthanis used gem-studded gold and silver on swords, shields, knives, pistols, cannon, doors, thrones, etc., which reflects the importance of ornaments in lives of Rajasthanis.

 Cuisine

 Rich Rajasthani culture reflects in the tradition of hospitality which is one of its own kind.
 Rajasthan region varies from arid desert districts to the greener eastern areas.
 Varying degree of geography has resulted in a rich cuisine involving both vegetarian and non vegetarian dishes.
 Rajasthani food is characterised by the use of Jowar, Bajri, legumes and lentils, its distinct aroma and flavor achieved by the blending of spices including curry leaves, tamarind, coriander, ginger, garlic, chili, pepper, cinnamon, cloves, cardamom, cumin, and rosewater.

 The major crops of Rajasthan are jowar, bajra, maize, ragi, rice, wheat, barley, gram, tur, pulses, ground nut, sesamum, etc. Millets, lentils, and beans are the most basic ingredients in food.

 The majority of Hindu and Jain Rajasthanis are vegetarian.
 Rajasthani Jains do not eat after sundown and their food does not contain garlic and onions.
 Rajputs are usually meat eaters; however, eating beef is a taboo within the majority of the culture.

 Rajasthani cuisine has many varieties, varying regionally between the arid desert districts and the greener eastern areas.
 The most famous dish is Dal-Baati-Churma.
 It is a little bread full of clarified butter roasted over hot coals and served with a dry, flaky sweet made of gram flour, and Ker-Songri made with a desert fruit and beans.